X

 Tarun Dua

 So that’s an ongoing process.
-So like there are multiple types of GPUs in black belt.
-We are working on expanding and we will continue to expand the capacity on other SKUs as well.
+So there are multiple types of GPUs in Blackwell, so we are working on expanding [indecipherable] our capacity also, and we will continue to expand the capacity on other SKUs as well.

 Bhavya Gandhi

 Got it.
-And just one last thing with respect to EBITDA margins, if you can just provide some light.
-When can we touch the 70% EBITDA margin?
-If you look on a yoy basis, there has been depth in the EBITDA margins.
-So if you can just highlight what was the.
+And just one last thing with respect to EBITDA margins, if you can just provide some light when can we touch the 70% EBITDA margin?
+If you look on a Y-o-Y basis, there has been dip in the EBITDA margins.
+So if you can just highlight what was the —

 Tarun Dua

-I think like quarter on quarter.
-Now like we have extended the EBITDA margins and I think it’s a matter of like establishing the scale at which point like we will be able to hit the expected number as per the business, which is closer to 70 than closer to 55 or 60 today.
+I think quarter-on-quarter now, we have expanded the EBITDA margins.
+And I think it’s a matter of establishing the scale at which point we will be able to hit the expected number as per the business, which is closer to 70 than closer to 55 to 60 today.

 Bhavya Gandhi

 Got it, got it.
-And would you like to guide for next year MRR figure?
+And would you to guide for next year MRR figure?

 Tarun Dua

-So like, I guess like we’ll wait for the next call to do that guidance, I guess.
+So I guess we’ll wait for the next call to do that guidance, I guess.

 Bhavya Gandhi